 The Highest-Risk Occupations

 Insulation workers face the highest mesothelioma risk of any occupation.
-The math is straightforward: they handled raw asbestos directly.
+They handled raw asbestos directly.
 From the 1940s through the early 1980s, asbestos was the standard insulation material in commercial and industrial construction.
 Workers cut, fit, and applied asbestos-containing materials daily, releasing fibers into the air with every task.

-The 46x risk multiplier means an insulation worker was 46 times more likely to develop mesothelioma than someone with no occupational asbestos exposure.
+The Selikoff cohort of 17,800 insulation workers documented 356 mesothelioma deaths by 1984 along with substantial excess lung cancer and asbestosis.
 Even after regulations reduced use in the 1980s, insulation workers continued to encounter asbestos during renovation and demolition of older buildings.

-Shipyard workers rank second.
+Shipyard workers rank among the most exposed occupations.
 Naval vessels built before 1980 used asbestos in virtually every system: pipe insulation, boiler wrapping, deck coverings, electrical wiring, and engine room components.
 The confined spaces aboard ships concentrated airborne fibers to levels far above what open-air construction workers experienced.
+Cohort studies of U.S. shipyard workers show pleural mesothelioma SMRs consistently above 1, with case-control studies such as the Italian MISEM study reporting odds ratios around 2.3 for shipbuilding and repair.

 Key shipyards with documented high-exposure histories include: